-- 7.1 These societies, working within the policy and guidelines of the University and affiliated to the Students' Union (SU), are free to invite support and guest speakers for meetings from religious communities outside the University, within the framework set out in the University's Code of Practice on the Freedom of Speech (including External Events Booking Process (https://www.westminster.ac.uk/sites/default/public-files/general-documents/Freedom-of-Speech-code-of-practice-external-booking-process 0.pdf). - 7.2 Student initiatives with regard to faith and spirituality, other than by invitation through SU societies, are the responsibility of the Faith & Spirituality team.
-The Students' Union has also produced an External Speaker Guide which is available on the Students' Union website here (https://www.uwsu.com/student-hub/external-speaker).
+- 7.1 Religious societies, working within the policy and guidelines of the University and affiliated to the Students' Union (SU), are free to invite support and guest speakers for meetings from religious communities outside the University.
+This must be done within the framework set out in the University's Code of Practice on the Freedom of Speech.
+Affiliated SU societies must submit all room booking and external speaker requests through the Student Event Booking Process.
+An External Speaker Guide is available on the Students' Union website. - 7.2 Student initiatives regarding faith and spirituality, other than by invitation through SU societies, are the responsibility of the Faith & Spirituality team and must follow the framework set out in the University's Code of Practice on the Freedom of Speech.